Chosen1PR/sticky-archiver/README.md

 ## Features

-This app sends a customizable message (via modmail or private chat) automatically whenever a user is unbanned.
-Mods can also:
+Do you have scheduled megathreads in your community such as daily, weekly, or monthly discussion threads?
+Would you like to automate the locking of each one of those threads once a newer one replaces it?

+This app locks pinned (stickied) posts, such as megathreads, automatically once they are unpinned and bumped off the subreddit highlights.

 - Enable or disable the app at will without needing to uninstall it.
-- Choose whether to send as the subreddit via modmail or privately from the bot account (whose inbox is NOT monitored).
-- Define a blocklist of mods whose unban actions will not trigger messages.
-- Define an allowlist of mods if *only* unban actions from certain mods should trigger messages.
+- Configure a list of flairs for posts that this app will automatically lock when unpinned.
+- Configure a list of title keywords for posts that this app will automatically lock when unpinned.
+- Optionally unlock posts when they are pinned (for accidental unpins).

 ---

 ## Changelog

-### [0.0.10] (2025-12-09)
+### [1.0.0] (2025-12-14)

-#### Features

-- Added the ability to define an allowlist or blocklist of mods that determines which mods' unban actions trigger messages.
+- Bumped major version of app.
+- Bumped Devvit version to 0.12.5.
 - Rewrote entire app to use Devvit Web patterns.

-### [0.0.9] (2025-11-28)

-#### Bug Fixes

-- App is now properly logging message send failures to the console.
+- Performance enhancement release only; no functional enhancements or bug fixes.

-### [0.0.7] (2025-11-22)
+### [0.0.11] (2025-12-01)

 #### Features

+- Added an option to unlock posts when they are pinned, for accidental unpins.

+### [0.0.10] (2025-11-22)

+#### Features

 - Added a proper link to the config settings from the subreddit-level menu item.
 - Bumped Devvit version to 0.12.x.

+### [0.0.9] (2025-08-01)

+#### Bug Fixes

+- Fixed a bug where the unpinned post was not being locked, even if it had a flair or title match in the config settings.

-### [0.0.6] Initial version (2025-10-10)
+### [0.0.8] Initial version (2025-07-06)

 #### Features

-- Send an editable message automatically whenever a user is unbanned.
+- Lock pinned (stickied) posts automatically once they are unpinned and bumped off the subreddit highlights.
 - Enable or disable the app at will without needing to uninstall it.
-- Choose whether to send as the subreddit via modmail or from the bot account (whose inbox is NOT monitored).
+- Configure a list of flairs for posts that this app will automatically lock when unpinned.
+- Configure a list of title keywords for posts that this app will automatically lock when unpinned.

 #### Bug Fixes